 Medicare Supplement Plan K is one of two Medigap plans with an annual out-of-pocket limit.
 The other plan is Medigap Plan L offers less coverage than most Medicare supplements, but it's one of two plans that have shared costs and features an annual cap on your out-of-pocket spending.
 In this way, it's similar to....

 Plan K’s out-of-pocket limit in 2021 is $6,220.
 Once your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.... reach the limit, which includes your Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care....
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.... reach the limit, which includes your Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare...
 A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., but does not include your prescriptions, your Plan K policy generally covers 100% of your Medicare-covered costs for the remainder of the year.

 The out-of-pocket limit is great because Original Medicare does not come with an annual out-of-pocket limit like Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... have.
 With Original Medicare, there’s no limit on your health-care costs.
 As a result, Plan K’s yearly out-of-pocket limit offers peace of mind if you are healthy, and don’t expect a lot of An amount patients pay for their share of the cost of medical service or supply, like a doctor’s visit, hospital inpatient visit, or prescription drug...., but want protection from high out-of-pocket costs in the event of a serious illness or injury.